 You can also establish a secondary service connection, where your anxiety developed as a result of another service-connected condition.
 For example, if you already receive benefits for chronic pain or a physical disability that has significantly impacted your life, and that stress has led to anxiety, you may be eligible to connect those conditions.

 Finally, if you had anxiety before joining the military and it got significantly worse due to your service, that could qualify as aggravation of a pre-existing condition.
-In all cases, a nexus letter—a written statement from a licensed medical professional linking your anxiety to your service—is often the key to proving this connection.
+In all cases, a nexus letter—a written statement from a licensed medical professional linking your anxiety to your service—is often the key to proving this connection and helping you secure your VA disability benefits for anxiety.

 A well-written Independent Medical Opinion (IMO) from a qualified mental health professional can explain how your anxiety is connected with your service.
 VMHA specializes in providing this type of evaluation.